nichi1114/local-guide/proposal/proposal.md

    - **Technical Approach:** Use core components like View, Text, Button, TextInput, etc. to manage POI creation/update.
 The category can be selected from a dropdown picker, preferably a tag-based picker, or fetched from Google Places if time permits.
 The location can be input as text or selected using the current location feature through Expo Location, or by utilizing a small map picker depending on the time.

 3. **Screen Navigation:**
-   - **Feature:** There are primarily four types of screens: the signup/login screen, the home screen, the add/update screen, and the details screen.
-When not logged in, the navigation flow is (signup) -> login -> home.
-After logging in, the flow changes to home -> add/edit -> home or home -> details.
+   - **Feature:** There are primarily four types of screens: the Signup/Login Screen, the Home Screen, the Add/Edit screen, and the Details Screen.
+When not logged in, the navigation flow is (Signup) <--> Login --> Home.
+After logging in, the flow changes to Home <--> Add/Edit <--> Home or Home <--> Details.
    - **Technical Approach:** Use Expo Router for file-based routing.
 All screens are organized using stack navigatior, and the back button functionality is supported.
 The folder structure will be organized as follows:
       ```plaintext
       app/